Getting old MS-DOS games to run in Windows

 Determining your sound card settings

 Users can view their sound card resources by viewing the properties of the sound card in Device Manager.
-Users running Windows 98 can also check their sound card settings through the System Information program by following the steps below.
+Users running Windows 98 can also check their sound card settings through the System Information program by following the following steps.

 - Click Start > Programs > Accessories